Sikorsky MH-60 Jayhawk: MH-60T upgrade program

 The USCG began converting its 42 HH-60Js to MH-60Ts in January 2007.
-This avionics and capabilities upgrade is part of the USCG's Integrated Deepwater System Program and will provide a glass cockpit, an enhanced electro-optic/infrared sensor system as well as a radar sensor system and airborne use of force capability.
+This avionics and capabilities upgrade is part of the USCG's Integrated Deepwater System Program and provide a glass cockpit, an enhanced electro-optic/infrared sensor system as well as a radar sensor system and airborne use of force capability.
 The airborne use of force package includes both weapons for firing warning and disabling shots and armor to protect the aircrew from small arms fire.
 The MH-60T upgrades were completed in February 2014.

 Design

 The normal cruising speed of the MH-60T is 135 to 140 kn and the aircraft is capable of reaching 180 kn for short durations.
 It can fly at 140 kn for six to seven hours.
 With a fuel capacity of 6460 lb, the helicopter is designed to fly a crew of four up to 260 nmi offshore, hoist up to six additional people on board while remaining on-scene for up to 45 minutes and return to base while maintaining an adequate fuel reserve.

 The Jayhawk has a radar for search/weather that gives its nose a distinctive look.
 A forward looking infrared (FLIR) sensor turret can be mounted below its nose.
 It can carry three 120 USgal fuel tanks with two on the port side rack and one on the starboard side rack.
 The starboard side also carries a 600 lbf capacity rescue hoist mounted above the door.
 The hoist has 200 ft of cable.